Missionary: Historic

 Early Protestant missionaries included John Eliot and contemporary ministers including John Cotton and Richard Bourne, who ministered to the Algonquin natives who lived in lands claimed by representatives of the Massachusetts Bay Colony in the early 17th century.
 Quaker "publishers of truth" visited Boston and other mid-17th century colonies, but were not always well received.

 The Danish government began the first organized Protestant mission work through its College of Missions, established in 1714.
 This funded and directed Lutheran missionaries such as Bartholomaeus Ziegenbalg in Tranquebar, India, and Hans Egede in Greenland.
 In 1732, while on a visit in 1732 to Copenhagen for the coronation of his cousin King Christian VI, the Moravian Church's patron Nicolas Ludwig, Count von Zinzendorf, was very struck by its effects, and particularly by two visiting Inuit children converted by Hans Egede.
 He also got to know a slave from the Danish colony in the West Indies.
 When he returned to Herrnhut in Saxony, he inspired the inhabitants of the village – it had fewer than thirty houses then – to send out "messengers" to the slaves in the West Indies and to the Moravian missions in Greenland.
 Within thirty years, Moravian missionaries had become active on every continent, and this at a time when there were fewer than three hundred people in Herrnhut.
-They are famous for their selfless work, living as slaves among the slaves and together with the Native Americans, the Delaware (i.e., Lenni Lenape) and Cherokee Indian tribes.
+They are famous for their selfless work, living as slaves among the slaves and together with Native Americans, including the Lenape and Cherokee Indian tribes.
 Today, the work in the former mission provinces of the worldwide Moravian Church is carried on by native workers.
 The fastest-growing area of the work is in Tanzania in Eastern Africa.
 The Moravian work in South Africa inspired William Carey and the founders of the British Baptist missions.
 As of 2014, seven of every ten Moravians live in a former mission field and belong to a race other than Caucasian.

 Much Anglican mission work came about under the auspices of the Society for the Propagation of the Gospel in Foreign Parts (SPG, founded in 1701), the Church Missionary Society (CMS, founded 1799) and of the Intercontinental Church Society (formerly the Commonwealth and Continental Church Society, originating in 1823).